Felipebasilio/UsibReact/README.md

 # Getting Started with Usib React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This application is based on a website's idea for a machining company.

-Is should be able to create quotes to be analised by the company and returned the product's value to the client.
+It should be able to create quotes to be analised by the company and returned the product's value to the client.

 The project uses a mockAPI to CRUD operations, Bootstrap for styling and React as framework.

 When you run the script `yarn start` to see the project built it uses localhost:3000